MartinSavidge/Borwell/README.md

 ## The Challenge

 Write a program that takes as input the dimensions of a room and outputs the following:
  1. Area of the floor
  2. Amount of paint required to paint the walls
  3. Volume of the room

 For further details see: http://www.borwell.com/software-challenge

 ## My Response

-I have created a simple Java project comprising two .java files.
+I have created a simple Java project comprising two .java files:
+- `RoomChallenge.java` - the main entry point and user input management
+- `Room.java` - a class to store details of a particular room and calculate/format the user output

-These reside in the directory RoomChallenge and can be compiled using
+These reside in the directory `RoomChallenge` and can be compiled using
 - `javac RoomChallenge/RoomChallenge.java RoomChallenge/Room.java`

 Thereafter my response has been aimed at a Unix/Linux/cygwin system.